-‘Tis the season for big displays of colorful lights.
+‘Tis the season for enormous collections of colorful lights.

-From now until the holidays wrap up on New Year’s Day, joyous arrays of glowing bulbs will be popping up across the Valley as everyone gets into the spirit of the season.
+From now until New Year’s Day, arrays of glowing bulbs will be popping up across the Valley as everyone gets into the spirit of the season.
 And we mean pretty much anywhere and everywhere, from the houses and nearby businesses in your neighborhood to popular locations like the Phoenix Zoo.

 Candy Cane Lane

-Dates and Times: On display nightly from Thanksgiving through January 1, starting at 5 p.m.
+Dates and Times: On display nightly until January 1, starting at 5 p.m.

 It isn't hard to figure out the cartoon of choice at Emilio Palacio's house after spying his monument to South Park dominating the front of his West Valley home near Northern and 43rd avenues.
 Close to 100 different characters from multiple seasons of the Comedy Central show are recreated in cutout form (which is true to the toon's animation style) and that rests upon a field of white lights.